taupiqueur/chrome-shortcuts/docs/manual.md

 2. In the search field, type what you’re looking for—results appear as you type.
 3. Choose a suggestion and press `Enter` to activate the selection.

+### Search keyboard shortcuts

+The command palette includes both the shortcuts you configure in Shortcuts and the keyboard shortcuts defined in Chrome’s “Extension shortcuts” interface.
+These shortcuts are synced and translated to key codes when the extension first starts up.

 ### Search by the type of items

 You can use keywords to specify the type of items you’re searching for, such as tabs or bookmarks.